 E-mail: firstname.lastname@example.org Robert Hall Winery

 The saloon setting for a tasting room is quite unusual for a winery but makes for a fun and relaxed atmosphere for wine tasting.
 The “not so serious” attitude at Tobin James makes it a popular spot for wine tasters of all sorts.
-They have an extensive number of wine varietals.
-We enjoyed the Syrah and their two reserve Zinfandels.
+Tobin James has a large number of wine varietals.
+Expect a crowded, fun, and happening wine tasting experience at Tobin James.

 Tasting room open daily 10 am to 5 pm.
 Phone: (805) 239-2204